 Mining; application for approval of the operating plan

-For the exploration, extraction and processing of mineral resources subject to the Federal Mining Act, the mining company requires an operating plan approved by the competent mining authority.
+For the exploration, extraction and processing of mineral resources subject to the Federal Mining Act, the mining contractor requires an operating plan approved by the competent mining authority.

-Operations that want to explore for, extract or process mineral resources under mining law may only be established, managed and discontinued on the basis of plans (operational plans).
+Operations that want to explore for, extract or process mineral resources under mining law may only be established, operated and discontinued on the basis of plans (operating plans).
 The operating plans must be drawn up by the operator and approved by the competent mining authority (cf. Section 51 (1) of the Federal Mining Act (BBergG)).
-The exhaustive list of mineral resources under mining law for whose exploration and exploitation an operating plan is required can be found in Section 3 of the Federal Mining Act (BBergG).
+The exhaustive list of mineral resources under mining law, for the exploration and extraction of which an operating plan is required, can be found in Section 3 of the Federal Mining Act (BBergG).

-In order to establish and manage a mining operation, the entrepreneur requires a main operating plan, which is generally to be drawn up for a period not exceeding two years.
+For the establishment and management of a mining operation, the entrepreneur requires a main operating plan, which is generally to be drawn up for a period not exceeding two years.
 An interruption of the operation for a period of up to two years is considered as management of the operation.
 A longer interruption is only permissible if it is approved by the competent authority.

-The competent authority may make approval conditional on the provision of a security, insofar as this is necessary to ensure fulfilment of the conditions specified in Section 55 (1), first sentence, Nos.
+The competent authority may make approval dependent on the provision of a security, insofar as this is necessary to ensure fulfillment of the requirements specified in Section 55 (1) Sentence 1 Nos.
 3 to 13 and (2) of the Federal Mining Act.

 The main operating plan shall include:

-- a general overview of the operation and the planned project
+- general overview of the operation and the planned project

 - information on the development of the operation

-- Description and assessment of possible impacts on the environment and planned measures for their avoidance and mitigation
+- description and assessment of possible impacts on the environment and planned measures to prevent and mitigate them

 - precautionary measures for the reclamation of the surface